Ria424/developers-animatesdk-docs/Edge_object/Edge4.md

 #### Description

-Read-only property; an integer with a value of 0 or 1.
+Read-only property; `integer`; An integer with a value of 0 or 1.
 A value of 1 indicates that the edge is a straight line.
 In that case, the middle control point bisects the line joining the two end points.

 #### Example